 Everyone has a moral and ethical responsibility to keep the stormwater drains free of pollutants and contaminants.
-Washing your car in the driveway or rinsing paint brushes into stormwater drains can affect the quality of the natural water and harm plants and animals that live downstream (knock-on effects).
-Property owners can help protect the environment by using features such as rain gardens, permeable paving, or by planting selective native bushes around the streams.
+Washing your car in the driveway or rinsing paint brushes into stormwater drains can affect the quality of the natural water and harm plants and wildlife downstream.

 Five simple ways you can clean up our waterways